 Auto-Refractor – Keratometer

-We use a very accurate Canon Auto-Refractor – Keratometer in the assessment of vision, contact lens fitting and various diseases of the cornea and inner eye structures.
+We use the newest Marco M3 Tonoref II Auto-Refractor – Keratometer in the assessment of vision, contact lens fitting and various diseases of the cornea and inner eye structures.
+The Marco AR-K is considered the top of the line and most accurate device of its kind.

 Binocular Indirect Ophthalmoscope